 If you’re switching to a plant based or making additions changes to your plant based diet, it’s a good time to assess all your essential nutrients.
 You should be adding not just eliminating foods to refine your diet.
-However, you can get sufficient protein from plants and it’s not hard to do.
+You can get sufficient protein from plants and if you’re careful, it’s not hard to do.

 3/ High Protein Diet

 Some researchers claim that high protein diets help with maintaining a lean, fat-burning physique even as you age.
 More research is needed and is being done to validate that claim.